 BMW Factory Parts

-We only use the best, brand-new, factory certified parts on your BMW.
-While most shops use aftermarket parts, International Sport Motors maintains the highest quality workmanship by only using high quality, factory certified parts on your car or SUV.
+We normally use the best, brand-new, factory certified parts on your BMW.
+While many shops use aftermarket parts, International Sport Motors maintains the highest quality workmanship by only using high quality, factory certified parts on your car or SUV.

 Lifetime BG Protection Warranties

 We provide a 3 year / 36,000 mile warranty with all our BMW repair work.
 We also offer lifetime warranties through our BG protection plan.
 Ask us about this great service plan and warranty and we will be happy to provide you with all the details.

 - 3 years / 36,000 mile warranty on all our mechanical repairs

 - Lifetime Paint Warranty